Top 5 Charities to Consider this Breast Cancer Awareness Month

 Here is a quick reference for breast self-examination:

 One of the most common ways is when a member of the team will run a race and collect donations from coworkers.
-However, if running is not your thing, running a quiz night or a bake sale are also great options.
+However, if running is not your thing, there are many other social events that you can look into.

 3) Customer Donations at Checkout